AdelKuku/Superstore-Project/README.md

 ![](Regional_performance.jpg)

 Cities from the West and East were predictably the biggest revenue earners.
 From the East, New York topped the 5-year sales revenue bar chart with an income worth $256,368.16, while Philadelphia, another Eastern City achieved the Fifth largest revenue.
-The Western Cities of Los Angeles, Seattle, and Francisco were second, third, and fourth largest earners, in that order.
-Is further explained in the bar chart where the cities were placed on the vertical axis, while total sales from each city was plotted on the horizontal axis.
+The Western Cities of Los Angeles, Seattle, and San Francisco were second, third, and fourth largest earners, in that order.
+This is further explained in the bar chart below where the cities were placed on the vertical axis, while Total Sales from each city was plotted on the horizontal axis.

 ![](Top_Cities.jpg)